Riga State German Grammar School

 Riga State German Grammar School (Rīgas Valsts vācu ģimnāzija) is a state gymnasium-level school located at 21 Agenskalns street, Riga, the capital of Latvia.

-Since 1962, the Riga State German Grammar School provides indepth specialisation in the German language, and is also a centre conducting the DSD (Deutsches Sprachdiplom) German language proficiency diploma examination.
-The School offers 2 programmes for the 2nd phase of primary education, as well as 4 comprehensive secondary education programmes and provides education to children from class 7 to 12.
+Since 1962, the Riga State German Grammar School provides in-depth, and is also a centre conducting the DSD (Deutsches Sprachdiplom) German language proficiency diploma examination.
+The School offers 2 programmes for the 2nd phase of, as well as 4 comprehensive secondary education programmes and provides education to children from class 7 to 12.

 History

-The period of the first independent Latvia State
+The period of the first independent Latvian state

-Originally the school with 49 children started its work as the State Pārdaugava Secondary School directed by its first principal Pēteris Aivars (Ļūļaks) on 19 September 1921 and at that time used the premises of the Primary School No.16 and the City Library No. 2 at the corner of Dārtas and Zeļļu streets (presently, the location of the Primary School named after Fricis Brīvzemnieks).
+Originally the school with 49 started its work as the State Pārdaugava Secondary School directed by its first principal Pēteris Aivars (Ļūļaks) on 19 September 1921 and at that time used the premises of the Primary School No.16 and the City Library No. 2 at the corner of Dārtas and Zeļļu streets (presently, the location of the Primary School named after Fricis Brīvzemnieks).